 Over time, our general desire to invest first and foremost in enterprises that have a net positive impact on society (and only then layer on our specific mission) developed into the net contribution lens.

 Why is the net contribution mindset important to Heron?

-What principles guide our net contribution lens?
+What is our net contribution lens?

 In good company as we look to the future

 “Net contribution” is the aggregate effect of an enterprise on the world.
 Enterprises include for-profits, nonprofits, and government enterprises, and they can affect their communities in a variety of ways — some positive (like hiring people and paying taxes), and some negative (like polluting local rivers and exploiting local workers).